Read time: 3 minutes

 Having dense breasts can make it harder to detect cancer on a mammogram and increases the risk of developing breast cancer. , breast cancer is the second-most common cancer for women in the United States.

-Huntsman Cancer Institute experts recommend a yearly mammogram so we asked three of our specialists, Cindy Matsen, MD, breast surgical oncologist, Phoebe Freer, MD, chief of breast imaging, and Saundra Buys, MD, chief of oncology, to share their knowledge.
+Huntsman Cancer Institute experts recommend a yearly mammogram so we asked three of our specialists, Cindy Matsen, MD, leader of the Breast and Gynecologic Cancer Center, Phoebe Freer, MD, chief of breast imaging, and Saundra Buys, MD, chief of oncology, to share their knowledge.

 Our Experts